 Once the research paper with bibliography is complete, you are ready to fill out the application form.
 Keep in mind that the application form is the easiest part of the process and consists of mainly contact information.
 This part of the application packet can be saved for last.
 Since the marker process will take at least a year, be sure to provide contact information that will be active for one to two years.
 If the contact person or information changes, applicants will need to contact the THC to update the information so that communication can continue throughout the process.

-The THC has three different application forms (new applications available for download January 2021) for markers:
+The THC has three different application forms (new applications available for download starting in January) for markers:

 RTHL marker applications are used for buildings and structures only that carry historical and architectural significance